 Steamboat Mountain is the highest point in Wyoming’s Red Desert.
 This sparsely populated region is 9,320 square miles in area, and consists mostly of high altitude steppe and desert in south-central Wyoming.
 Most of this area is administered by the BLM.
 Steamboat Mountain is obscure and little known, but it does have a fairly impressive south face that rises high above the nearby Killpecker Sand Dunes.
 Steamboat is the most dominant natural feature in this area.
 It has a prominence of 1,273’, and a fairly impressive isolation of 38 miles, which places it at #13 on the Wyoming Isolation List.

 Start walking up the road.
-After about 1.5 miles, you will come to an intersection at 7,823’.
+After about 1.6 miles, you will come to an intersection at 7,823’.
 You can also drive to this point.
-Turn left, and start walking southeast up the road.
+Turn left, and start walking up the road.
 At 8,300’, the road moderates, and begins a more gradual ascent.
-Continue heading WSW until you reach 41.9710/108.9677, or thereabouts.
+At 3.9 miles, you will be directly north of the summit at an elevation of 8,500'.
 Turn left, leave the road, and start heading south over moderate terrain to the summit.
-It’s about a quarter mile and a 160’ gain from the road to the top, where you can enjoy the views.
+It’s about a quarter mile and 170’ of elevation gain from the road to the top.

 External LinksRed Desert

 Peakbagger.com page for Steamboat Mountain